tindzk/seed/README.md

 ]
 ```

-Note that project-level plug-ins are inherited by all modules defined under the project, as well as any dependent modules such that `compilerDeps` only needs to be defined on the base project or module.
+Note that project-level plug-ins are inherited by all modules defined in the project file.
+When module `a` depends on module `b` which defines compiler plug-ins, these are inherited by `a`.
+Thus, in order to avoid duplication, shared compiler dependencies can be defined on base projects and modules.

-In the example above, `module.macros.js` inherits the semanticdb plug-in from the *project* and adds a separate dependency on the macro paradise plug-in.
+In the example above, `module.macros.js` inherits the SemanticDB plug-in from the project and adds a separate dependency for the Macro Paradise plug-in.

 For a complete cross-compiled Macro Paradise example, please refer to [this project](test/example-paradise/).